 Similarly, thermal distortion figures of merit – thermal diffusivity, steady state distortion coefficient, and transient distortion coefficient – are included for completeness and convenience, but they will be discussed in depth in another article.

-Corrosion resistance cannot be quantified in single word or phrase.
+Corrosion resistance cannot be quantified in a single word or phrase.
 Whether parts will fair well over time depends on the material, finish applied, mating materials, the operating environment, and sometimes even residual effects of producing the parts.
 The ratings given in the table are only the most general guidelines based on performance of a material under common conditions in comparison to similar materials.
+Corrosion resistance can also be temperature dependent.

 You must consult with material vendors and research your own application to determine if a given material is suitable.